chaishe/Chaishe/README.md

 Mac                          1 hrs 29 mins   █████████░░░░░░░░░░░░░░░░   15.74 %
 ```

-- 📫 How to reach me:
+:octocat: How to reach me:

 <div align="center">
 <img src="https://github.com/raghavk16/raghavk16/blob/master/connected.gif" alt="Raghav Khullar" width="350" height="200" />
 </div>
-- :octocat: If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉
+If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60">
 <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>
 <!--img src="https://github.com/SP-XD/SP-XD/blob/main/images/this_page_is.gif?raw=true"  width="40%"/-->
 </div>